 There you have it.
 All of Offset’s Patek references contained on Culture II.
-In addition to these eight references from Migos’ latest album, there are an additional twenty-two references below that come from Offset’s features, collaborations, and other Migos releases.
+In addition to these eight references from Migos’ latest album, there are an additional twenty-three references below that come from Offset’s features, collaborations, and other Migos releases.
 Given the scope, size, and sheer number of Patek references, I think it’s safe to say that Offset owns at least one Patek Philippe.

 You can thank me for my service in the comments.

 In all seriousness, much like Lil Pump and his grandma, I think this is just a case of a rapper revisiting the same topic because they don’t have a lot to say… and that’s perfectly fine.
 The Migos have produced music for an entire decade, so it’s not surprising any one of them has said the same thing more than a few times.
 Additionally, nobody goes to Migos for deep cerebral bars.
 As long as their songs have a dope beat and clean flow, the lyrics are essentially the least important aspects of their music.

 If anything, this exploration proves that the closer you listen to the words, the more you start to realize how unimportant they really are.
 What’s impressive is how little this lack of lyrical depth actually detracts from my enjoyment of the music.
 God knows that discovering this specific quirk has only made me like Offset more if only because I’m now listening for Patek name-drops in every song and feature.
 Here’s to another decade of explosive success and many more Patek purchases.

 1. “Balenciaga Challenge” - 6LACK